 How much mess can you expect?

-Olive Mill takes great pride in not only the quality of workmanship, but also in the strides we take to minimize the mess and level of inconvenience to the homeowner.
+Olive Mill takes immense pride in not only the quality of workmanship, but also in the strides we take to minimize the mess and level of inconvenience to the homeowner.

 Dust collectors, vacuums, tarps (see picture to right) and various other items are used to protect cabinets, flooring, and other areas of the home.